 Equation \ref{pd_1} expresses the PD function without interactions between ${f_j}$ and ${f_k}$.
 The observed PD function is compared to the no-interaction decomposition, and the difference represents the interaction strength.
 The variance of the PD output quantifies the interaction between the two features.
 An interaction statistic of 0 indicates no interaction, while a statistic of 1 suggests that the prediction relies solely on the interaction.
 Mathematically, the H-statistic proposed by Friedman and Popescu for the interaction between ${f_j}$ and ${f_k}$ is:

 where n is the number of instances in the dataset.
-For ease of understanding, we have refrained from delving into the detailed calculation methodology for interactions involving more than two features, which we implement in our work.
-In our implementation, rather than directly computing the interaction strength between two higher-order features, we instead calculate it for their respective `parent' features.
+For ease of understanding, we have refrained from delving into the detailed calculation for interactions involving more than two features, which we implement in our work.
+In our implementation, rather than directly computing the interaction strength between two higher-order features, we calculate it for their respective `parent' features.
 Our rationale behind this approach is that although the interaction strength between two features may be relatively low, exploring the interactions between their parent features can yield valuable insights and justify the agents' exploration efforts.

 \textbf{Scenario 2: Relevance Prioritized Unary Feature Generation.} Inspired by~\cite{10.1145/3534678.3539278}, we directly apply the operation to the feature that is more relevant to target label when an unary operation and two features are selected.
 We measure relevance using mutual information(MI) between feature $f\in\mathcal{F}$ and target label $y$, quantified by: $ rel = MI(f,y) $.
-The unary operation is then applied to the more relevant feature to generate higher-order features.
+The operation is applied to the more relevant feature to generate new feature.

-\textbf{Post-generation Processing.} After generating new features, we combine them with the original feature set to create an updated feature set and evaluate the predictive performance in a downstream task.
-The performance serves as feedback to update the hierarchical agents' policies for the next round of feature generation.
-To control feature set size, we apply feature selection if the size surpasses a threshold, using the K-best feature selection.
+\textbf{Post-generation Processing.} After generating new features, we combine them with the original features to create an updated feature set and evaluate the predictive performance on downstream task.
+The performance serves as feedback to update the agents' policies for the next round of feature generation.
+To control feature set size, we apply feature selection if the size surpasses a threshold, using K-best feature selection.
 The tailored feature set becomes the original feature set for the next iteration.
 Upon reaching the maximum number of iteration, the algorithm concludes by returning the optimal feature set $\mathcal{F^{*}}$.